Cruise embarkation day – top tips for a smooth sail-away

 Internet packages

-9. What are the most common reasons cruise guests cannot board their cruise ship?
+9. What are the most common reasons cruise guests cannot board their ship?

 Lateness